Tomas Tobé

-Tomas Gunnar Tobé (born 16 February 1978) is a Swedish politician who serves as a Member of the European Parliament since the 2019 European Parliament election in Sweden.
+Tomas Gunnar Tobé (born 16 February 1978) is a Swedish politician who has served as a Member of the European Parliament since the 2019 European Parliament election in Sweden.

 In the European Parliament, Tobé is a Vice-Chair of the European People's Party since 2024 and Chair of the Parliament's Committee on Development since 2019.
 He was Secretary-General of the Moderate Party from 2015 to 2017.

 Political career

 Career in national politics

 Tobé was elected to the Swedish Riksdag in the 2006 general election.
 During his parliament, he served as chair of its Committee on Employment from 2010 to 2012; the Committee on Education from 2012 to 2014; and the Committee on Legal Affairs from 2018 to 2019.
 He was mentioned as possible successor for the party leadership after Fredrik Reinfeldt, but declined and supported Anna Kinberg Batra.

 In March 2017 there was controversy around Tobé after it was revealed that he had used public funds for wine purchases and personal trips.
 On 2 June 2017, he was removed from his position as Secretary-General by party leader Anna Kinberg Batra and appointed Shadow Minister for Justice and Chairman of the Parliament's Committee on Justice.